wdurno/rl-rings/README.md

 ## Notes

+- Wondering why `terraform/` and `helm/` are in `src/`?
+Given the maturity of *infrastructure-as-code*, I see no reason burden myself with separating my *dev* and *ops*.
+For me, *intrstructure-is-code*.
-Special thanks to [`shadowyzy`](https://github.com/shadowyzy) for posting MineRL deep learning code, available [here](https://github.com/shadowyzy/NIPS2019-MineRL-Competition-solution).
+- Special thanks to [`shadowyzy`](https://github.com/shadowyzy) for posting MineRL deep learning code, available [here](https://github.com/shadowyzy/NIPS2019-MineRL-Competition-solution).
 This code served as my initial model design.
 Discovering decent model code is very time consuming, so has accelerated my work.